-FameLab regional Amsterdam heat
+FameLab regional Amsterdam training and heat

-Pitch competition: A maximum of 16 candidates will give their pitches at the AMC pre-heat in front of a jury and a live audience.
+Pitch competition: A maximum of 16 candidates will give their pitches at the pre-heat in front of a jury and a live audience.
 In case the number of applicants exceeds this number, a selection will be made.
-The AMC jury members have backgrounds in biomedical sciences and science communication.
+The Amsterdam AMC jury members have backgrounds in biomedical sciences and science communication.

-A maximum of 8 candidates will be selected in the AMC pre-heat for the Amsterdam UvA heat.
+A maximum of 8 candidates will be selected in the pre-heat for the Amsterdam UvA heat.
 Please note that the pitch at the pre-heat must differ from the pitch at the heat, but can be on the same topic.
 This is a clear invitation for improvement after the pre-heat!

 The course is given in English.